 10. Measure your results and reiterate

 You can only find out if the meeting was successful or not by measuring the results with the expected KPIs.
 Before you start the meeting, decide what the important results you expect from the meeting are and how you want to measure them.
 This can be as simple as saying “We want to come up with 3 experiments to test A or B” and then measuring if you actually did come up with these tests at the end of the meeting or not.

 If you’re the organizer of the meeting, then it’s your responsibility to drive the meeting, decide the KPIs and measure the results after the meeting.
 You may have to interrupt your colleagues steering in the wrong direction to bring them back in the right direction.
 Once you receive a consensus in the meeting, write down the key decisions made and confirm them via email after the meeting.
 When you receive no objections, you know that your meeting has been successful in achieving its goal.

-We hope with these meeting tips, you can have more productive meetings.
+We hope with these meeting schedules and tips, you can have more productive meetings.
 Please feel free to share your feedback in the comment section below.